bytebase/bytebase.com-old/docs/features/sql-editor/share-sheet-with-teammates.md

 ## Configure sheet access

-You can set up Sheet’s accessibility to allow your teammates to edit `Sheet`.

-There are three types of accessibilites:
+You can configure the sheet with one of the following access levels:

 - `Private` - Only you can access this sheet
 - `Project` - Both sheet OWNER and project OWNER can read/write, and project DEVELOPER can read